yashlala/canvas-linux/README.md

 - Phase 3: Functionality
   1. [X] Reimplement actual plist functionality
   2. [X] Implement swapon and swapoff
-  3. Set up locks.
+  3. [X] Set up locks.
 We ignored race conditions until now; finalize locking, refcounts, etc. Remember to compile with `CONFIG_DEBUG_ATOMIC_SLEEP`.
      - [X] Implement locking
      - [X] Fix refcount bugs
-  5. [ ] Thorough robustness testing (in particular 3.2 and 3.3); couldn't
-         test 3.3 before because of refcount issues.
-  6. [ ] Set up edge cases:
-     - Where should shared memory pages be charged?
-     - Handle the case where `CONFIG_CPUSETS` isn't enabled.
-This isn't too hard; if you create versions of the existing cpuset swaps API in "cpuset.h" that redirect to a shared global swap list, then the swapfile.c logic doesn't need to be changed at all.
-  7. [ ] Kernel-internal API changes:
-     - Create substitutes for the formerly global "nr_swap_pages"
-  8. [ ] Move "`swap_info_struct` is full" to the `swap_info_struct` structure
+  4. [X] Move "`swap_info_struct` is full" to the `swap_info_struct` structure itself.
-         itself.
 Right now, there's an "avail" list for non-full swap partitions, and a "active" list for all swap partitions.
 Synchronizing adds and removes to an "avail" list for each cgroup will be too expensive!
 So move the "full or not" logic to the swap info struct data itself.
 Our cgroups can check when they receive an `si`, and skip the partition.
-  9. [ ] Set up the "+all" magic swapfile keyword.
+  5. [X] Set up the "+all" magic swapfile keyword.
 See userspace API documentation for more details.
+  6. [X] Thorough robustness testing (in particular 3.2 and 3.3); couldn't test 3.3 before because of refcount issues.
+  7. Set up edge cases:
+     - [X] Handle the case where `CONFIG_CPUSETS` isn't enabled.
+This isn't too hard; if you create versions of the existing cpuset swaps API in "cpuset.h" that redirect to a shared global swap list, then the swapfile.c logic doesn't need to be changed at all. ifndef the whole thing, then do an inline get of the vars? that's an idea!
+     - [X] Handle `!CONFIG_SWAP`.
+Remember conditional includes in struct cpuset.
+     - [X] Handle `!CONFIG_CPUSETS` AND `!CONFIG_SWAP`.
+     - [ ] Test previous three configurations
+     - [ ] Where should shared memory pages be charged?
+  8. [ ] Kernel-internal API changes:
+     - Create substitutes for the formerly global "nr_swap_pages"
-  10. [ ] Refactor swap accessor paths to use same `alloc_trial` function path
+  9. [ ] Refactor swap accessor paths to use same `alloc_trial` function path
 	 as the cpumask and nodemask style functions.
 We have our own hacky versions of these right now.

 - Phase 4: Polish
-  1. [ ] Implement `swap_exclusive` iface file.
-It's not needed for
-	 functionality, but it could be convenient.
-  2. [ ] Clean up code, remove/polish comments
+  1. [ ] Clean up code, remove/polish comments
-  3. [ ] Address the issues in commit f26411821d9b.
+  2. [ ] Address the issues in commit f26411821d9b.
-  4. [ ] Update documentation to reflect final API
+  3. [ ] Update documentation to reflect final API
-  5. [ ] Address all TODOs in code.
+  4. [ ] Address all TODOs in code.
-  6. [ ] Send patchset to kernel mailing list
+  5. [ ] Send patchset to kernel mailing list

 - Phase ?: Future work?
   1. [ ] Migrate already-swapped pages to per-cgroup swap partitions.
   2. [ ] Per-cgroup swap cache segregation.
+  3. [ ] Fix that annoying nokaslr pass through bug.

 ### Lingering Problems